arshan0782/Threat-Intelligence-Dashboard-25/README.md

 npm install
 # or yarn install
 Run Development Server:
 Bash

 npm run dev
 # or yarn dev
-The application will be available at http://localhost:3000.
+The application will be available at http://localhost:<5173>.

 Build for Production:
 Bash

 npm run build
 # or yarn build
-Then, serve the production build:

-Bash

-npm start
-# or yarn start